black77dragon/DragonShield/DragonShield/docs/UX_UI_concept/dragon_shield_ui_guide.md

 - Use dropdown selectors for Date, Asset, Type, etc.
 - Bulk actions (Import, Export) always bottom-aligned

+### Editing
+- Each row with editable targets shows a persistent pencil icon in the Target column.
+- The icon uses `pencil.circle` and fills on hover.
+- Double-clicking a row or pressing **Enter** / **Space** when it has focus opens the side panel editor.
+- The active row is highlighted with a light blue background while the panel remains open.

 ---

 ## ⚖️ Functional Modules